OlivierFortier/external-dx11-overlay/nexus_integration/Troubleshooting-Guide-Nexus.md

 ## Common Issues / Things to verify

-- Make sure you extracted the zip file in the right directory.
-You should see the following path: path_to_gw2/addons/LOADER_public/Gw2-Simple-Addon-Loader.exe
-- Make sure you are running the game with the latest proton version (on linux).
-You may also want to have the same proton version for both the game AND the loader on steam.
-If you are not using steam, you can still use proton via UMU, now used by default on lutris.
-- Make sure steam is set to use a **specific** version of proton, as the steam global one may not apply and/or cause issues.
-- If for whatever reason Blish asks you for an update, do **NOT** update it.
-For now, the only way to update it is to download a new release from this repo.
-Modules themselves may still be updated freely.
-- If you are using the Event Table module, it needs a specific version that works with WINE, you cannot use the normal one.
-- Issues installing dotnet48.
-First, make sure this is required to begin with, it usually is not.
-If it tells you it's already installed or a more recent version exists but it still does not work, try making a new prefix and installing dotnet48 into that fresh one.
-If you get error messages related to 32/64 bits, this is normal, just ignore.
-- Crash when launching Blish due to Shared Textures not being supported.
-To solve, simply use DXVK (not DXMT and others) version 1.10.1 or more recent.

 **Nexus Integration specific:**

 - Ensure you're using the correct DLL and not the standard build.